Mortrack/Mortrack_ML_Library/README.md

 ### Complete and ideal code example (applying all machine learning best practices)

-Code written into "main.py" file from the Mortrack ML API:
+Code written into "main.py" file from the Mortrack ML Library:

 ```python
 # ------------------------------- #